 - Eat excellent Uzbek food at the restaurant Nigora

 Best things to do in Irkutsk

 This Siberian city is such a hidden treasure.
 Irkutsk is beautiful.
-One of the best things to do there is simply wandering around its streets and take in the beauty of the city.
+One of the best things to do there is simply to wander around its streets and take in the beauty of the city.

 From streets full of beautifully crafted wooden houses to spectacular churches and monasteries, Irkutsk really was a pleasant surprise.
 The food scene in the city is also great.
-Cute cafes serve delicious breakfast, trendy cafes has excellent coffee and restaurants serve mouth-watering Asian food.
+Cute cafes serve delicious breakfasts, trendy cafes have excellent coffee and restaurants serve mouth-watering Asian food.